Learning2Code75/GYB_vid2_GrowYourBusiness/README.md

 		- pricing page : currently application is under development phase therefore providing one service per client for free
 		- services page : 11 services as a grid, choose a service and contact me regarding it.

+		- navbar:
+		- homepage:
+		- services grid , display features of each service at bottom(data from api)
+		- samples page: shopping cart (data from api)
+		- about page
+		- social media icons

+4. SVG creation using inkscape for the following:
+	1. gyb logo
+	2. homepage background
+	3. service1 background
+	4. service2 background
+	5. service3 background

-4. Services inside GYB application:
+5. Services inside GYB application:
 	- D3.js visualizations
 	- Sales Order Generator:
 		1. get product data from google sheets API